 Did you know that most kids get alcohol or prescription drugs from their own home or a friend’s home?
 Did you know that when parents collect the keys and allow drinking, their kids are more likely to drink and drive or ride with a drunk driver than kids whose parents take a no use stand?

-Key fact: The longer you delay onset of first use of alcohol/tobacco/other drugs, the less likely one will develop lifelong addiction.
+Key fact: The longer you delay onset of first use of alcohol/tobacco/other drugs, the less likely a child will develop lifelong addiction.